StemXYZ/firstfewcodes/C++/Codes from Book_1/READme.md

-# Sams Teach Yourself C++ in One Hour a Day, Eighth Edition
+# Book: Sams Teach Yourself C++ in One Hour a Day, Eighth Edition
 Author: Siddhartha Rao

 Here are the example codes from this book.